thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

    contentful space create --name "ThisDot example"
 ```

 - Set the newly-created space as the default space for all further CLI operations.
-This will present a list of all available spaces â€“ choose the one we just created
+This will present a list of all available spaces – choose the one we just created

 ```sh
    contentful space use